holoviz-dev/blog/posts/panel_live_server/index.md

 Anyone who has built interactive data applications with Panel, hvPlot, or HoloViews knows the workflow: write code, spin up a server, open a browser, refresh, repeat.
 For quick experiments and exploratory work, that loop adds up.
 And if you are working inside an AI assistant, asking Claude or GitHub Copilot to help you build a chart, there has been no clean way to actually *see* the result without leaving your tool.

 **Panel Live Server** removes that friction.
-It is a lightweight local server that takes a Python code snippet, executes it, and hands you back a live, interactive URL in seconds.
-You can use it standalone from the terminal, or hook it directly into your AI assistant via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), so visualizations render right inside the chat.
+When connected to an MCP-compatible AI assistant like Claude, VS Code, or Cursor via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), you can point it at a dataset file or a URL and ask for a visualization directly in the chat.
+The assistant generates the code, Panel Live Server executes it, and the result comes back as a live, interactive visualization rendered inline in the chat via iframe, without leaving your IDE.
+You can also use it standalone from the terminal, submitting code through a browser UI and getting a persistent URL back instantly.

 ![](images/introduction_panel_live_server.png)